Buying a dog business or pet business – what about the company books?

 - This may not really be relevant in the dog grooming world, but if the

-premises are quite large or you have additional space make sure you can sublet space to another
+premises are quite large or you have additional space make sure you can sublet space to another business

-is the main tenant on the lease.
+tenant on the lease.

 - establish if the lease is 'full repairing' (ie, you as a tenant are

 responsible for all repairs to the building) - I'd urge you to avoid this at all costs.
-Leaky roof -
+Leaky roof - you

-you pay.
+pay.
 Subsidence, you pay.
-Think along the lines of renting a house from a landlord and those things
+Think along the lines of renting a house from a landlord and those things you

-to cover.
 Ensure you have similar with a commercial lease.

 - understand what you are responsible for (usually cosmetics, general